The Data Science Spectrum:

 A machine learning engineer5 focuses on the platforms underlying machine learning modeling and hosting.
 They often build ML tooling, hosting, and pieces of ML specific infrastructure like feature stores.
 They focus on making sure the machine learning models can scale to meet the demands of running in production and return answers fast enough to be used.
 They generally work with lower-level languages than the modelers like Scala or Java.
 Many MLEs come from a software engineering background.

 Data engineers build the infrastructure the data flows through.
 All the SQL databases, NoSQL, queues, streams, etc. that power the business and allow the other data roles to make use of it.
-They’re experts in a cloud services (where these systems are mostly hosted) and scaling systems meet the demands of millions or billions of users while collecting and organizing their data.
+They’re experts in a cloud services (where these systems are mostly hosted) and scaling systems to meet the demands of millions or billions of users while collecting and organizing their data.

 If I were to add a second axis, it would probably be Researchiness to differentiate the product focused data roles covered in this post from the more academic roles present at some large companies.
 The biggest difference is “publishing papers” is a metric more researchy roles track. ↩